talaS118/talaS118/README.md

 # Hello, I am Tala Shraim!✨

 I’m a **Computer Science student** who loves solving problems, building projects, and exploring how technology can make everyday life easier.
-What excites me most is seeing how code can turn into something that helps people—whether it’s streamlining a process, improving access to information, or building a product that others can actually use.
+What excites me most is seeing how code can turn into something that helps people, whether it’s streamlining a process, improving access to information, or building a product that others can actually use.

 Outside of school, I love staying active by going to the gym, going on walks in nature, and playing basketball 🏀.
-I also enjoy being creative in the kitchen, experimenting with new recipes and flavors.
+I also enjoy being creative in the kitchen, experimenting with new recipes and flavors 🧑‍🍳.
 Most of all, I value spending time with my family and community ❤️.

 ---